-Term Definition Allocated Load - to 31 st December 2024 Allocated Load - From 1 st January 2025 nitrogen loss rate between 31 December 2013 and 13 February 2016.
+Term Definition Allocated Load - to 31 st December 2024 nitrogen loss rate between 31 December 2013 and 13 February 2016.
 Other Irrigated Land Land that is irrigated from any source and which is not Existing Scheme Irrigated Land or Lawfully Intensified PC5 Land.
-2009-13 Baseline, adjusted to GMP 2020 + reductions
+2020 + reductions